NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Added ability to rotate and flip the arena.
 - Added option for arena presets whether to overwrite the previous arena entirely or to generate new tiles on top of it.
 - Added multiple tile selection to the arena editor.
-- The applications now uses logging.
+- The application now uses logging, so whenever it crashes you can open the log to see what went wrong.
 - Added menu item to open the current survival file.
+- Added more settings, for example you can prevent the player from spawning in the void.
 - The application now warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short.
 This also includes the new discovery of the {25, 27} tile, which causes Devil Daggers to glitch whenever its height is put to a value greater than 0.4973333.
 - The application is now dependent on [DevilDaggersCore](https://bitbucket.org/NoahStolk/devildaggerscore/src/master/), which is a .NET Standard class library used to share code between various Devil Daggers related applications.